 Choosing triumph as an inspiration, the choir burst into song.
 Ximene knew that this usually coincided with the entrance of the priests, but today the first hymn was followed by another and yet another and still there were no priests.
 As the fourth hymn began, the doors at the far right of the church swung open and a heavy smell of incense filled the air.
-The procession of priests and deacons emerged from the sacristy; thurifiers walked in front of the principle priests, dressed in long black cassocks covered by a thigh length dazzlingly white chemise.
+The procession of priests and deacons emerged from the sacristy; thurifiers walked in front of the principal priests, dressed in long black cassocks covered by a thigh-length dazzlingly-white chemise.
 They swung the censors from side to side, forcing the charcoal to an incandescent glow and thus encouraged the incense to vaporise.
-In the dim light the swirling, incense-laden smoke created a mysterious and sensuous atmosphere, precisely as it was meant to do.
+In the dim light the swirling, incense-laden smoke created a mysterious and sensuous atmosphere, precisely, Ximene thought, as it was meant to do.

 These prayers never varied and Ximene found it the most boring performance.

 There was a mutter from his audience.
-Conditioned by the need to make responses, they repeated the last words.
+Conditioned by the need to make responses, they repeated the last words.’Vile Immorality.’

-A silence then fell on the congregation.
-A silence so intense it seemed to have sound of its own.
-The congregation strained to hear the Priest’s next words.
+Silence then fell on the congregation.
+A silence so intense it seemed to have a sound of its own.
+The congregation strained to hear the priest’s next words.

 ‘The sinners know who they are, as do the heretics.’